From Prototype to Production: Scaling LangChain and CrewAI Applications in Enterprise Environments

 - Onboarding guides for new team members

 If you’re missing any of these components, you’re not ready for enterprise production.
-Let’s build them systematically.
+The next sections walk through each one.

 Production architecture patterns for LangChain and CrewAI #

-Let’s design an architecture that enterprise operations teams can actually deploy, monitor, and maintain at scale.
+Enterprise operations teams need an architecture they can actually deploy, monitor, and maintain at scale.
+Here’s the pattern we land on.

 Core architecture principles #